Shin Megami Tensei If...

-Shin Megami Tensei If…, (Note: Shin Megami Tensei If… (真・女神転生if…)) stylized as Shin Megami Tensei if…, is a role-playing video game developed and published by Atlus in 1994 for the Super Famicom.
+Shin Megami Tensei If…, (Note: Shin Megami Tensei If… (真・女神転生if…)) stylized as Shin Megami Tensei if…, is a role-playing video game developed and published by Atlus exclusively released in Japan in 1994 for the Super Famicom.
 It is a spin-off from the Shin Megami Tensei series, itself part of the larger Megami Tensei franchise.
 Since release, it has been ported to mobile devices, PlayStation and Microsoft Windows; it had also been re-released on the Virtual Console in Japan on Wii in 2011 and Wii U in 2013, as well as the Nintendo Classics service in 2021.
 The story follows a student of Karukozaka High School after their school is sucked into the realm of demons by a vengeful student's demon summoning spell going wrong.

 Shin Megami Tensei If… was developed as a change from previous Shin Megami Tensei titles, focusing on a small-scale environment and threat rather than a large-scale environment as in previous titles.
 Upon release, If… received a positive reception from critics and fans, and inspired multiple tie-in print adaptations and a mobile prequel.
 Positive response to its setting and spin-off status was the impetus for the creation of the spin-off Persona and Devil Summoner series.